helm/charts/stable/sonarqube/README.md

 # SonarQube

-[SonarQube](https://www.sonarqube.org/) is an open sourced code quality scanning tool
+[SonarQube](https://www.sonarqube.org/) is an open sourced code quality scanning tool.

 ## Introduction

-This chart bootstraps a SonarQube instance with a PostgreSQL database
+This chart bootstraps a SonarQube instance with a PostgreSQL database.

 ## Prerequisites